clasanch/freecodecamp-exercises-demo/src/utils/README.md

-# Utilidades Compartidas
+# Shared Utilities

-Funciones y helpers compartidos entre algoritmos, estructuras de datos y proyectos.
+Functions and helpers shared between algorithms, data structures and projects.

-## Principios
+## Principles

-- Funciones puras cuando sea posible
+- Pure functions when possible
-- Bien documentadas y testeadas
+- Well documented and tested
-- Reutilizables y modulares
+- Reusable and modular